How Did Orientation and Mobility Training for the Blind Help Me Become a Better Person

 What happened before the orientation and mobility training

-blind with a cane crossing the street during mobility training
+blind woman crossing the street

 Sarah using a cane while crossing the busy street